tchajed/iris-simp-lang/README.md

 things down as much as possible while still supporting verifying concurrent programs.

+You might want to start by watching a [conceptual overview tutorial](https://youtu.be/HndwyM04KEU) that explains what's involved at a high level in instantiating Iris, before diving into this code which works out all the details and goes a step beyond with some program verification examples in our new language.

 The recommended reading order for this tutorial is the following:

 1. [lang.v](src/lang.v) defines the syntax and semantics of simp_lang (instantiating `ectxi_language`)